jpetazzo/pipework/README.md

 <a name="infiniband"/>
 ### Support Infiniband IPoIB

 Passing an IPoIB interface to a container is supported.
-The ipoib device is created as a virtual device.
-It's similar to a macvlan but for ipoib devices.
+The IPoIB device is created as a virtual device.
+It's similar to a macvlan but for IPoIB devices.
 Also supported are partition keys.

 The following will attach a container to ib0